GCrispino/ssp-deadends/README.md

                         VI algorithm mode (default: discounted) --gamma GAMMA         Discount factor (default: 0.99) --gamma_vals [GAMMA_VALS ...]
-                        Specific discount factor values to run experiments for (default: []) --penalty PENALTY     Penalty cost to quit when mode is 'penalty' (default: 10) --penalty_vals [PENALTY_VALS ...]
+                        Specific discount factor values to run experiments for (default: [])
+  --penalty PENALTY     Penalty cost to quit when mode is 'penalty' (default: 10) --penalty_vals [PENALTY_VALS ...]
                         Specific penalty values to run experiments for (default: []) --pmax_vals [PMAX_VALS ...]
+                        Specific p_max values to run experiments on MCMP for (default: [1])
+  --alpha_vals [ALPHA_VALS ...]
+                        Specific alpha values to run experiments on alphaMCMP for (default: [0.999]) --lambda_vals [LAMB_VALS ...]
-                        Specific p_max values to run experiments on MCMP for (default: None) --batch               Defines whether or not to solve for several parameters (default: False) --batch_size BATCH_SIZE
+                        Specific lambda values to run for eGUBS when running experiments by alpha values (default: None) --batch               Defines whether or not to solve for several parameters (default: False)
+  --batch_size BATCH_SIZE
-                        Size of batch in batch mode (default: 20) --limit_time          Defines whether or not to limit solving of alternate criteria by the time it takes to solve the problem for the eGUBS criterion (default: False) --compare_policies    Defines whether or not to run policy comparison analysis (default: False) --lambda LAMB         Risk factor (default: -0.1) --k_g K_G             Constant goal utility (default: -0.1) --init_param_val INIT_PARAM_VAL
+                        Size of batch in batch mode (default: 20) --limit_time          Defines whether or not to limit solving of alternate criteria by the time it takes to solve the problem for the eGUBS criterion (default: False) --compare_policies    Defines whether or not to run policy comparison analysis (default: False)
+  --lambda LAMB         Risk factor (default: -0.1) --k_g K_G             Constant goal utility (default: -0.1)
+  --init_param_val INIT_PARAM_VAL
-                        Initial value for param being varied when in batch mode (default: 0.01) --simulate            Defines whether or not to run a simulation in the problem by applying the algorithm's resulting policy (default: False) --render_and_save     Defines whether or not to render and save the received observations during execution to a file (default: False)
+                        Initial value for param being varied when in batch mode (default: 0.01)
+  --simulate            Defines whether or not to run a simulation in the problem by
+                        applying the algorithm's resulting policy (default: False) --render_and_save     Defines whether or not to render and save the received observations during execution to a file (default: False) --output_dir OUTPUT_DIR
-  --output_dir OUTPUT_DIR
-                        Simulation's output directory (default: ./output) --print_sim_history   Defines whether or not to print chosen actions during simulation (default: False) --plot_stats          Defines whether or not to run a series of episodes with both a random policy and the policy returned by the algorithm and plot stats about these runs (default: False)
+                        Simulation's output directory (default: ./output) --print_sim_history   Defines whether or not to print chosen actions during simulation (default: False) --plot_stats          Defines whether or not to run a series of episodes with both a random policy and the policy returned by the algorithm and plot stats about these runs (default: False) --no_run_alpha_experiments
+                        Defines whether or not to run experiments based on values of alpha (default: False) --no_run_gubs_comparison_experiments
+                        Defines whether or not to run experiments to compare different criteria to eGUBS (default: False)
 ```

 NOTE: currently running solvers via the `main.py` is not working.